Cultural Revolution in Iran: Influence

 The Cultural Revolution united the theological schools in Qom with state universities and brought secular teachers to Qom for a time.
 This had the unexpected result of exposing many students in Qom to Western thought so that it is possible to find "Islamic scholars and teachers of theology who know something of contemporary Western thought and philosophy."

 Another aspect was that many teachers, engineers, economists, doctors, and technocrats left Iran to escape the Cultural Revolution.
 While the revolution achieved its goal of ridding the universities of Western influence, it also greatly weakened Iran in the fields of science and technology needed for development.
+Another aspect of the Cultural Revolution was a strict anti-narcotics campaign.

+1981–1982 executions

+Between June 1981 and March 1982, the government of Iran carried out the largest political massacre in the country's history.
+This took place as part of the Cultural Revolution in Iran decreed by Ruhollah Khomeini on 14 June 1980, with the intent of "purifying" Iranian society of non-Islamic elements.
+The primary objective of this religious campaign was to eliminate “anti-Islamic” elements from public institutions, particularly targeting communists and members of the People's Mojahedin of Iran.
+This campaign led to the enforced closure of universities between 1980 and 1983.
+Ayatollah Khomeini regarded these institutions as centers of “corruption” and as “strongholds and operational headquarters of the communists.”
+The Islamic Cultural Revolution consequently involved the systematic suppression of leftist intellectuals, widespread arrests and persecution of political activists, and the public execution of several Marxists.